UnionInternationalCheminsdeFer/OSDM/spec/models.md

 encapsulating both fares and offer product in offers allows to have a similar flow of interactions regardless of the type of provider.

+Fares provide all information needed to be combined by an allocator and to allow an allocator to create fulfillments and support of control processes (e.g. providing combined control data to the TCOs).
+This especially includes the temporal and regional validity for travel.
+The rules on how to combine the fares (combination constraints) must also be included in the fare.

 ### Passengers

 As the name suggests, passenger resources represent the passengers for whom the